SullivanChrisJ/gpsdo/README.md

 Under development
 =================

-Using the 1PPS signal from a GPS receiver, this software, designed for an Microchip (f.k.a.
+Using the 1PPS signal from a GPS receiver, this software, designed for a Microchip (f.k.a.
 AVR) ATMEGA 32A MCU, measures the frequency of its own clock.
 This allows measurement at the maximum speed of the CPU (16 MHz at 5V, and about 10.6 MHz at 3.3V), rather than 40% of the CPU speed if a